How (I'm trying) not to lose my mind in the internet age

 For general news and current affairs, I turn to the flagship of German news, Tagesschau.
 And while I often learn about breaking news on Twitter, I would never rely on it exclusively to keep me informed.
 Social media can, however, point you to interesting news (and other) articles.
 If you don't want to read all tweets not to miss anything, check out Nuzzel (it plugs into Twitter and LinkedIn).

-The next best thing is Firefox.
-And the greatest feature of Firefox is probably Multi-Account Containers.
+The greatest feature of Firefox (on the desktop) is probably Multi-Account Containers.
 This add-on lets you separate your work, shopping or personal browsing without having to log in and out all the time or use multiple browsers.
-Since you can use it to contain Facebook to its own containers, it's probably the browser to use Facebook with!
+Since you can use it to contain Facebook to its own containers, it's probably THE browser to use Facebook with!
 (While you're at it, you should also install Privacy Badger.)

 What is VPN and do I really need one?
 Here you go: